List of Scooby-Doo characters: Skip and Peggy Jones

 Skip and Peggy Jones are Fred's father and mother, first introduced in the film Scooby-Doo!
 Pirates Ahoy! (voiced by Tim Conway and Edie McClurg).
 Skip has also a brother named Eddie (voiced by Frank Welker) who appeared in one episode of A Pup Named Scooby-Doo.

 In the Scooby-Doo!
 Mystery Incorporated continuity, Fred's foster father was Mayor Fred Jones Sr. (voiced by Gary Cole), while Fred's real father and mother were Brad Chiles and Judy Reeves (voiced by Tim Matheson and Tia Carrere as adults and Nolan North and Kari Wahlgren as young adults).

 In the Be Cool, Scooby-Doo continuity, Fred's father was Donald Jones (voiced by Dee Bradley Baker), a computer engineer who operated as the criminal known as Professor Huh?.

 In the Velma series, Fred's father and mother were named William and Victoria Jones (voiced by Frank Welker and Cherry Jones).
 They own the Jones Gentlemen's Accessories.
 Victoria is the daughter of Harry Meeting, the general and the creator of Project SCOOBI, which can transfer people's brains to other bodies.
 Fearing that Fred would not be able to inherit the family company due to his childishness, Victoria hypnotized William and decided to start killing people in Crystal Cove and stealing their brains to replace Fred's.
 Eventually, she revealed herself to the gang and ended up dying in the caves, being crushed by a stalactite.

 Maggie Rogers

 Maggie Rogers (voiced by B. J. Ward) was first introduced in The New Scooby and Scrappy Doo Show.
 She is Shaggy's younger sister and the wife of Wilfred.

 Her baby version later appeared in A Pup Named Scooby-Doo, where she was nicknamed Sugie (also voiced by B. J. Ward).

-Googie

-Googie (voiced by B.J.
-Ward) is the girlfriend of Shaggy in Scooby-Doo and the Reluctant Werewolf.
-She has ginger hair and wears purple clothing.
-She is named after Googie architecture.

-Crystal and Amber

-Crystal and Amber (both voiced by Candi Milo) are a pair of aliens who pose as a young female nature photographer and her Golden Retriever in Scooby-Doo and the Alien Invaders.
-They meet Shaggy and Scooby, who fall madly in love with them.
-At the end of the film, they reveal their alien forms to face the fake aliens, and leave the planet once their identity is revealed.

-Del Chillman

-Del Chillman (voiced by Jeff Bennett) was first introduced in Scooby-Doo! and the Loch Ness Monster and subsequently appeared in Chill Out, Scooby-Doo!.
-He is an amateur cryptozoologist who has hunted the Loch Ness Monster and the Yeti, both times meeting the gang.

-Robi

-Robi (voiced by Jim Meskimen) is a robot butler passed down to Shaggy by his late uncle Albert in Shaggy and Scooby-Doo Get a Clue!.